-Head: Univ.-Prof. Dr. Christoph Hochenauer
+Head of the Institute: Univ.-Prof. Dipl.-Ing.
+Dr.techn.
+Christoph Hochenauer

 The main focus of the institute

 - Development of innovative approaches in energy technology - Optimized utilization of conventional and alternative energy sources. - Modelling and simulation of high-temperature processes